mtopircean/essentials-by-livia/README.md

 script.js tested with following results:
 ![Alt text](/static/readme/jshint.png)

-Variables marked as unused are in fact used and called on click in various areas of the code.
+Variables marked as unused or undefined are in fact used and called on click in various areas of the code.
 ```JavaScript
 /*jshint esversion: 6 */
 /* global $ */